Kingdom of Ice

 King Eldwin did not notice the change in his wife until they sat down to dinner.
 “How are you my dear, did you have a pleasant day?” he asked.

-She replied with a harshness he had never before encountered: “No, I did not,” she snapped.
+She replied with a harshness he had never encountered before: “No, I did not,” she snapped.
 “You were out hunting all day.
 I endured an insufferable day of boredom within these castle walls.”

 “Are you unwell?”